davidcoates/dave-bot/README.md

 - `!info`: A decription of the square colours.
 - `!squares`: Show a summary of behavious statistics.
 - `!topgreen`, `!topyellow`, `!topred`: Gives a message of honest feedback to the user with the highest number of reacts received for the specified color.
+- `!bestbehaved`, `!worstbehaved`: Gives a message of honest feedback to the user with highest/lowest score based on a secret formula.

 ## Praxis Evaluation